3 minutes to read

 While EORI numbers might be a familiar concept to those who already trade globally, they might not be as well known to businesses that have only traded within the European Union.

-With Britain set to exit the EU in March next year, UK businesses trading into or out of the EU will need to register for an EORI number.
+With Britain set to exit the EU in the not too distant future, UK businesses trading into or out of the EU will need to register for an EORI number.
 Here’s everything you need to know about what they are, who needs one, and how to get yours.

 What is an EORI number?